Jeffacy99/60-seconds-/README.md

 ## By Japheth Mwania

 ## Description

-This is a ptitching app that allows people to create new pitches.It is easy to use simple click on create new pitch sign up or login and create a new pitch.
+ Pitching app that enables one to pitch an idea to impress in 60 seconds .It's as easy as just signing up,login and pitch your creative idea.

-### Set-up instructions
+### Setup Instructions

 1. You will have to ensure you have an internet connection.
 2. Clear cache on browser to avoid errors while loading.